huixiang01/javascript_coding_notes/Javascript notes/Introduction.md

 console.assert(1==2 , "1 is not 2.
 Dumbo!")
 // Output: Assertion failed: 1 is not 2.
 Dumbo!

-// Console will be messy af.
+// Console will be messy AF.
 But you can clear it! console.clear()
 ```